solid-contrib/information/weekly-updates/next.md

 ## Solid Development
 The Solid standard is currently referred to as [the specification](https://github.com/solid/specification).
 You can read about [how development of the Solid specification works](https://github.com/solid/process).

+All work on Solid Development is carried out on the [Solid GitHub](https://github.com/solid) account.
+Here is an [overview of the the repositories on the Solid GitHub](https://github.com/solid/information/blob/master/repo-overview.md).

 ### Solid Process Proposals
 Anyone can make suggestions about how to improve the development process.
 This week there were the following process proposals: